I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 And, that’s the controversy on which the whole Jack the Ripper industry turns.
 It looks a lot like a business that exploits sexual violence against women and that does little to give context to the social conditions that forced poverty-stricken females to sell their bodies in order to survive.

-Sir Arthur Conan Doyle, the creator of Sherlock Holmes, tossed out the notion that the killer was Jill the Ripper who posed as a midwife.
+- Sir Arthur Conan Doyle, the creator of Sherlock Holmes, proposed the notion that the killer was Jill the Ripper who posed as a midwife.

 - Jack the Ripper Crime Conference.